 Jerzy E. Rose (1909-1992) was born in Poland and trained in Medicine, Psychiatry and Neuroanatomy, the latter under his famous uncle Maximillian Rose as well as with Oskar and Cecile Vogt.
 He immigrated to the US in 1939 after Germany occupied Poland and settled at the Johns Hopkins University where he met Clinton Woolsey and established a life-long scientific and personal link.
 His early work was in cytoarchitectonics and comparative and developmental studies of the diencephalon.
 He published a series of papers with Woolsey culminating in the now classic study of thalamocortical relations of Rose and Woolsey (1949).
 In 1960 he left Johns Hopkins to join Woolsey at the University of Wisconsin where he proceeded to form one of the foremost laboratories of auditory research in the world by taking up single unit electrophysiological studies of the brainstem auditory centers.
 He shared the Ralph W. Gerard Award from the Society for Neuroscience with Woolsey, was awarded the Association for Research in Otolaryngology Award of Merit, and was elected to the National Academy of Sciences.
 Upon his retirement his colleagues established the Jerzy Rose Award in Neuroscience to honor the most outstanding graduate thesis in neuroscience at UW-Madison.
 Contributions to this fund will allow us to continue awarding this prize to honor his illustrious career.

-Gifts to the funds can be given for the Woolsey lecture and the Rose Award via the below links:
+Gifts to the funds can be given for the Oertel Fund, Woolsey lecture, and the Rose Award via the below links:

 You can also write a check.
-Gifts by check should be made payable to the University of Wisconsin Foundation, with designation either specified (Woolsey lecture or Rose award, or both) in an accompanying letter or memo section of the check.
+Gifts by check should be made payable to the University of Wisconsin Foundation, with designation either specified (Oertel fund, Woolsey lecture, Rose award, or all three) in an accompanying letter or memo section of the check.
 Gifts should be mailed to:

 U.S. Bank Lockbox